nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [T][✕] CS2101 Lecture, Location: NUS Computing on 2020-09-18, 15:30
 _________________________________
 ```
+Note: <br>
+•	When giving the event type, take note that it is case-insensitive:
+`add Zoom` is the same as `add zoom`

+•	Only the full word will be recognized as the event type:

+`add z` will NOT add a zoom event

+Warning!<br>
+Typing in the wrong format for date or time will cause the event to not be made.

 ### List events: list (Marcus Ng)

 #### List all events